exrook/swic/README.md

 Exit Status:
 	0 if OK
 	1 if error occured during parsing -t
+	2 if value of input is wayy too high.
 AUTHOR
 	Written by Raj Shrimali and Jacob Hughes